herman2lv/javaclass-webserver-demo/README.md

 #### Author: Herman Rabinkin

 This repository contains sample web-server application.
-It could be used for demo during the class for workshop in order to explain the idea of application web-server/servlet container and Java EE/Jakarta Servlet concept.
+It could be used for demo during the class or workshop in order to explain the idea of application web-server/servlet container and Java EE/Jakarta Servlet concept.